How to Make Homemade Marshmallows

 3. Bloom the Gelatin

-• In the bowl of a stand mixer, combine gelatin and the remaining 1/2 cup of water.
-Let it sit for 5 minutes to bloom.
+In the bowl of a stand mixer, combine gelatin with the remaining ½ cup water.

 4. Whip the Marshmallow Base

-5. Transfer and Set
+5. Pour and Set

 6. Cut and Coat